 Number of servers: 4596 | Server locations: 62 | IP addresses: N/A | Maximum devices supported: 6

 NordVPN doesn’t offer a free Chrome extension, so you’ll need to set up an account with the provider.
 Some of the major benefits here include the firm’s CyberSec feature which is designed to block adverts and prevent you accessing malware-laden sites, making your browsing a more streamlined and safer experience.
 The extension is also lightweight and user-friendly with just a simple couple of clicks needed to get things going.

 The service offers a three-day free trial but it’s hidden on the website (find it here).
 There are four available plans which come with a 30-day money-back guarantee.
-With the exception of the monthly subscription, the plans are reasonably affordable with the two-year plan being particularly good value.
+With the exception of the monthly subscription, the plans are reasonably affordable with the three-year plan being particularly good value.
 The packages available are: